jonathan-laurent/AlphaZero.jl/redesign/README.md

 - We use the `Reexport` package so as to ease working with module hierarchies.
 - We should make sure that the codebase can be explored using the "Jump to definition" feature of VS-Code.

+## Testing

+We make an unusual architecture decision by including all tests in the main `RLZero` package.
+This enables organizing the tests neatly using submodules while still benefitting from good Revise/editor support.
+Indeed, Revise can only track code in a package or in a single standalone script (via includet).
+An alternative would be to have a separate testing package but the current tooling does not make this easy.

 ## Workflow

 We use `JuliaFormatter` to format the code on save.
 To do so, use the following VSCode configuration: